 Quick Answer

-Stapled financing is a pre-arranged debt-financing package offered by the seller's M&A banker to bidders, distributed alongside the bidding materials.
+Stapled financing is a pre-arranged debt package the seller's banker offers bidders, distributed with the bidding materials.
 It speeds the auction, widens the buyer pool, floors the valuation, and removes financing certainty as a deal-breaker.
-The structural conflict of interest (the bank advises the seller and finances the buyer) is mitigated through separate teams, independent fairness opinion, board oversight, and disclosure to the seller.
+The conflict (the bank advises the seller and finances the buyer) is mitigated through separate teams, an independent fairness opinion, board oversight, and disclosure.

 Stapled financing is the highest-leverage workstream a sell-side banker offers a financial sponsor bidder.
 It turns financing certainty from a bidder problem into a deal-stage commodity, and it can lift the auction price by removing the "I can't get the debt" excuse.